tomhco/randomImage/README.md

-# randomImage
+# Random Image
-Code to return a random image from a database
+HTTP server that returns a random image from a directory